Erfaani/CafQaf/README.md

 ## Target Audience

 This project is tailored for:
-- **Cafe Owners and Managers** looking to streamline operations and enhance customer experience.
+- **Cafe Owners and Managers** are looking to streamline operations and enhance the customer experience.
 - **Developers** who want to contribute to or customize a cafe management system.

 ## Contribution